nowsecure/mobile-incident-response/en/overview/ir-goal.md

-# Defining Incident Response
+# Goals and Need for Incident Response

 The goal of incident response is to quickly contain and mitigate incident.
-It's helpful to provide a more formal definition of incident response ("IR"):
+It is helpful to provide a more formal definition of incident response ("IR"):

 >Incident response is an organized approach to addressing and managing the aftermath of a security breach or attack (also known as an incident).
 The goal is to handle the situation in a way that limits damage and reduces recovery time and costs.
 An incident response plan includes a policy that defines, in specific terms, what constitutes an incident and provides a step-by-step process that should be followed when an incident occurs. [^2]